What Happens to Your Pipes When They Leak?

 High water pressure

 Low water pressure is annoying, but it often won’t cause any damage to your pipes.
 Conversely, high water pressure is deadly to your pipes.
 Your pipes are not designed to handle anything more than 81psi of pressure.
-If the water pressure exceeds this level, your pipes will burst or leak.
+If the water pressure exceeds this level, your pipes can burst or leak.

 Corrosion